 If it is the Defendant making the application, the Judge will effectively consider the same matters; does the Claimant have any real prospect of successfully succeeding on the claim.
 Again, if the conclusion is negative the Judge will consider whether there is any other compelling reason for the claim to proceed to full trial.

 The test is relatively simple, if you believe the other side has no claim or defence against you, then a Summary Judgment should be issued so the Court can deal with the claim without proceeding to a full trial.

-If you think that you have a case for a summary judgement or indeed are the claimant/ defendant of a civil litigation claim, then please do not hesitate to call us today for free on 0800 310 11 12 for a free no obligation chat over the phone where we will assess your case and advise on the next steps you should take.
+If you think that you have a case for a summary judgement or indeed are the claimant/ defendant of a civil litigation claim, then please do not hesitate to call us today on 0800 310 11 12 where we will assess your case and advise on the next steps you should take.